appirio-tech/topcoder-app/README.md

 ## Gulpfile Commands

+Here is a list of the important gulp commands:
 - Run `gulp` to get a list of commands
 - To run locally without minification: `gulp serve`
 - To create the build: `gulp build`
 - To serve the build: `gulp serve-build`
 - To run the test runner and view specs.html: `gulp serve-specs`

 ### Testing